 Ivy River Trail (4 hrs)

-There are three ways to hike the Ivy River trail: the first one leaves Nkuringo, walking 12 kilometers to Nteko village and another 5 kilometers down the steep valley to Ivy River and back.
-The second starts at Nteko outpost, 12 km from Nkuringo, where your driver would have dropped you and hikes down the valley to the river and back.
-The third one is the most interesting, starting from Nteko, down the valley and across the jungle to the Buhoma sector on the northern side of Bwindi Impenetrable Forest.
+There are three ways to hike the Ivy River trail: the first one leaves Nkuringo, walking 12 kilometers to Nteko village, and another 5 kilometers down the steep valley to Ivy River and back.
+The second starts at the Nteko outpost, 12 km from Nkuringo, where your driver would have dropped you and hiked down the valley to the river and back.
+The third one is the most interesting, starting from Nteko, down the valley, and across the jungle to the Buhoma sector on the northern side of Bwindi Impenetrable Forest.